 Should I delay when my child has certain vaccinations?

-I am concerned about the influenza virus.
 How can I best protect myself and my child from getting this infection?

 The best way to prevent the flu is by getting a flu vaccination each year.
 Yearly flu vaccination should begin in September or as soon as vaccine is available and continue throughout the influenza season, into December, January, and beyond.
 This is because the timing and duration of influenza seasons vary.
 While influenza outbreaks can happen as early as October, most of the time influenza activity peaks in January or later.